bokkypoobah/PrivatixCrowdsaleContractAudit/audit/code-review/Sale.md

         _;
     }

-    // BK Ok - Not used
-    modifier isStarted() {
+    // BK Ok - Not used in code but can be queried from blockchain explorers modifier isStarted() {
         // BK Ok
         require(now >= startTime);